Hanburgeric/rclUE/README.md

 # Make sure to checkout the correct branch
 cd rclc
 git checkout humble

+# Return to workspace directory for next step
 cd ..
 ```
 4. Build the workspace